dreamstudio-satheesh/TkBoilerplate/README.md

    ```

 ## Contributions
 Contributions are welcome!
-Please follow the guidelines in `CONTRIBUTING.md`.
+Please follow the guidelines in [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the [MIT License](https://github.com/dreamstudio-satheesh/TkBoilerplate/blob/master/LICENSE).